19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010 wef Y/A 2011 & Sub Ys/A]

-(8) Notwithstanding subsections (1) and (7), where a qualifying person has incurred capital expenditure —
+(8) Notwithstanding subsections (1), (4A) and (7), where a qualifying person has incurred capital expenditure —

 (a) on the provision of any PIC automation equipment for the purpose of leasing such equipment; or

 (b) in acquiring any intellectual property rights in any software for the purpose of licensing all or any part of those rights,

-he shall not be allowed to exercise an election under subsection (1) in respect of such expenditure.
+he shall not be allowed to exercise an election under subsection (1) or (4A) in respect of such expenditure.

 [22/2011 wef Y/A 2011 & Sub Ys/A]

 [29/2010 wef Y/A 2011 & Sub Ys/A]

-(9) Where an election has been made under subsection (1) in respect of any qualifying year of assessment, any amount of the expenditure referred to in subsection (7) in respect of which the election is made that is in excess of —

-(a) in the case of the year of assessment 2011, $200,000;

-(b) in the case of the year of assessment 2012, the balance after deducting from $200,000 the amount of the expenditure in respect of which an election was made for the year of assessment 2011;

-(c) in the case of the year of assessment 2013, $100,000,
+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-shall not be eligible for a deduction or an allowance against the income of the qualifying person for that year of assessment, and shall be disregarded.
+(9) No part of the amount of any expenditure referred to in subsection (7) for which an election is made or treated as having been made under subsection (1) or (4A) shall be eligible for a deduction or an allowance against the income of the qualifying person for any year of assessment.

-[22/2011 wef Y/A 2011 & Sub Ys/A]

-[29/2010 wef Y/A 2011 & Sub Ys/A]

-(9A) In subsection (9), the amount under paragraph (a) shall be substituted with “$100,000” if the person does not carry on any trade, profession or business during the basis period for the year of assessment 2012, and the balance under paragraph (b) shall be substituted with “$100,000” if he does not carry on any trade, profession or business during the basis period for the year of assessment 2011.

-[22/2011 wef Y/A 2011 & Sub Ys/A]
+[Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

-[29/2010 wef Y/A 2011 & Sub Ys/A]
+(9A) [Deleted by Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

 (10) Where a cash payout has been made under this section in lieu of —